jsthomas/jsthomas.github.io/content/pages/about.md

 applications succeed in cloud computing environments.
 I'm interested in programming languages, data science, and mathematics.

-Currently, I'm attending the [Recurse Center](https://www.recurse.com/), where I'm making open source contributions to the OCaml ecosystem.

 ## Contact Information and Resume

 The best way to reach me is by email.
 My email address is `jsthomas@protonmail.com`.